GabrielMalakias/copan/README.md

 - Ecto/Postgrex: A database wrapper and the elixir client to Postgres
 - Triplex: The library used to manage schemas
 - Absinthe: An GraphQL implementation for elixir
-- GenRMQ: A behaviour based library that handle the RabbitMQ connection
+- GenRMQ: A behaviour based library that handles the RabbitMQ connection

 ### Instalation
 Install Elixir
 Run Migrations

 ##### Creating the database structure
 ```shell
 mix ecto.create
 mix ecto.migrate
 ```

-#####Seeding the database
+##### Seeding the database
 ```shell
 mix run priv/repo/seeds.exs
 mix run priv/repo/appointment_seeds.exs